Global Health Track

 The Global Health Track is open to all eligible entering medical students at AUA

 The 2-year BASIC SCIENCE Component is conducted on the campus of AUA in Antigua.
-It consists of five 2-week blocks (before and after semester one and after semesters two, three and four) and longitudinal coursework during semesters one through four.
+It consists of five 2-week blocks (before and after period one and after periods two, three and four) and longitudinal coursework during periods one through four.
 Lectures will cover a variety of Global Health topics including social determinants of health, medical anthropology, global health education, community based medicine, healthcare delivery systems, cultural competence, human rights, international relief organizations and projects, United Nations, World Health Organization, Pan American Health Organization, International Monetary Fund, World Bank, disaster response and management, communicable and non-communicable diseases, population research and epidemiology among others.
 In addition, students will be introduced to research methodology and will receive American Heart Association instructor training in BCLS and ACLS.
 The components include an introduction to Medical Spanish and are supplemented by a Global Health Journal Club.
 A minimum of 80% attendance is required in order to pass each block.

 The CLINICAL SCIENCE component is conducted at FIU affiliated clinical sites in Florida and AUA affiliated clinical sites within the US and abroad.
 Students will participate in the advanced introduction to clinical medicine (FM1/IM1) at FIU and the AUA-FIU Graduate Clinical Core Rotation Certificate Program (upon successful completion of requirements and acceptance by the graduate certificate program admission committee).
 After completion of the graduate clinical core rotation certificate program, students will be eligible for elective rotations through FIU and AUA in the US and internationally.
 In addition to elective rotations in various medical fields those rotations include research opportunities and travel medicine.
 Students will have the opportunity to join AUA faculty initiated international relief projects and to deepen their expertise in global health research.
 The clinical component will be supplemented by medical Spanish exposure and will include a capstone project in Global Health.
 100% attendance is required during the clinical component.
 Please note that in order to be promoted to the clinical science component, students will have to meet the Graduate Clinical Core Rotation Certificate Program’s admissions criteria established by FIU including but not limited to passing USMLE Step 1.